Giving to St. John’s

 Through the Jobs 4 Johnnies initiative, alumni and board members partner with our newest graduates to help them identify fields of career interest, polish their resumes and portfolios, and prepare for interviews.

-The initiative, now in its second year, is part of a more robust suite of career service programming that is being implemented on both campuses as a result of your gifts.
+The initiative, now entering its fourth year, is part of a more robust suite of career service programming that is being implemented on both campuses as a result of your gifts.

 Joseph Megill (SF23)